telerik/xaml-docs/controls/radcallout/how-to/tooltip-integration.md

 ---
-title: Use Callout with RadToolTip page_title:Use Callout with RadToolTip
+title: Use Callout with RadToolTip
+page_title: Use Callout with RadToolTip
 description: Check our &quot;Overview&quot; documentation article for the RadCallout {{ site.framework_name }} control.
 slug: radcallout-howto-tooltip-integration
-tags: tooltip,callout,
+tags: tooltip, callout
 published: True
 position: 1
 ---